Rohit-Satyam/RNAgrinder/README.md

 # Preparing the Input Files
 Usually no preparation is required for running the pipeline but if you want to index your genome using STAR custom indexing parameters like `--sjdbOverhang`, you can do do and provide the index directory path using `--index_dir`.
+For GENCODE genomes, no editing of GTF files are required, but for non-model organisms, perform some gtf editing such as example shown below:

 **Note for non GENCODE GTF users**
 If using GTF file for any other organism other than Human, please check if the `transcript_type` and `gene_type` tags are present in the GTF.
 Though these tags are not required by STAR,